• Enrollment system is currently unavailable. We apologize for the inconvenience. Please try again later.

 Adjunct Professor

-Dr. Jane F. Karlin has enjoyed a distinguished career as a fundraiser and leader of large-scale advancement programs and comprehensive campaigns.
-She has held senior positions at New York University, The New School, Hadassah, UJA-Federation of New York, Leukemia & Lymphoma Society, Hebrew Union College-Jewish Institute of Religion, and The Jewish Agency for Israel.
-She has secured transformational gifts, developed board leadership, enhanced donor communication and stewardship, and motivated volunteers and staff to achieve aspirational goals.
-In June 2019 she retired from The Jewish Agency, where she was a Senior Vice President.
-She is committed to helping current and prospective fundraisers succeed, sitting on nonprofit boards, and pursuing research interests that reflect the intersection of philanthropy and American social and cultural history.
+Jane F. Karlin has enjoyed a distinguished career as a fundraiser, serving as a leader of large-scale advancement programs and comprehensive campaigns.
+She cites her work at New York University, The New School, Hadassah, Leukemia & Lymphoma Society, and Hebrew Union College-Jewish Institute of Religion among her most memorable experiences.
+During her tenures she built fundraising capacity, secured transformational gifts, developed board leadership, enhanced donor communication and stewardship, strengthened alumni engagement, and motivated staff and volunteers to achieve aspirational goals.
+Today she teaches and is a leadership volunteer in the nonprofit sector.

 Major Gifts for Nonprofit Organizations